-It’s no doubt that there are dozens of truly great leaders in Product Management industry with their powerful insights, industry knowledge, and killer strategies.
+It’s no doubt that there are dozens of truly great leaders in the Product Management industry with their powerful insights, industry knowledge, and killer strategies.
 Luckily, we can keep up with them on social media.
 If you are an aspiring PM, here are some awesome product people on Twitter that you should be following.
 We also created a special list on our own account so you can follow these leaders easily!

 Leaders in Product Management You Should Follow on Twitter